 The lights most commonly associated with Christmas are those used to decorate Christmas trees and to add some cheer to your rooftop or porch.
 However, you can find plenty of novelty lights, like retro bulbs with pointed ends or globe-shapes and bubble lights.

-Novelty Lights, Inc. has multi-colored spheres with 50, 100, and 150 bulbs.
-Hang them from the ceiling at your holiday party or from tree branches outside.
+Novelty Lights, Inc. presents multi-colored spheres with 50 (6" diameter), 100 (7.5" diameter), and 150 (10" diameter) bulbs.
+Hang them from the ceiling for holiday party decorations or from tree branches outside.

 Special Outdoor Lights